bgarnaat/busmall/user_stories.md

   3) allow users to pick favorite of 3 items
   4) images to be the same size (also aspect ratio)
   5) hide results from user
-  6) after all images are voted on, present button that allows user to view results
+  6) after all images are voted on, present button that allows user to view results (hidden)

 As a developer I want to...